terminalcloud/apps/docs/nginx-lb.md

 ### Basics

 You can use this snapshot in different ways.
-Use the automatic Terminal generation or just use it as base for you own load-balancerd environment configuration.
+Use the automatic Terminal generation or just use it as base for you own "load-balanced" environment configuration.

 - Just start a new Terminal from this snapshot and follow the on-screen instructions.
 - Use the script to create new snapshots for your application servers directly from shared or custom snapshots.